-- Students must have completed all developmental courses (see prerequisites below), place in ENGL 1010 based on CCC assessments tests, and must be eligible to take MATH 1150 or higher by assessment tests. - Students must successfully complete courses in biology and chemistry either in high school (with a grade of 75% or its letter grade equivalent or higher) or in college (with a grade of C or higher) within the past 5 years. - Students must have completed ALL prerequisite courses in the fall or winter term prior to the submission of the nursing application in the spring semester. - Students will be required to submit a completed nursing application which includes the ATI Test of Essential Academic Skills (TEAS).
-Applicants must achieve a minimum overall score ("Adjusted Individual Total Score") of 62. - A minimum cumulative Grade Point Average of 2.75 is required to submit an application.
+- A minimum cumulative Grade Point Average of 2.75 is required to submit an application. - High School Transcript or GED Certificate - TEAS Admission Assessment score of 62% or higher (within the past two years) - Students must have completed ALL AAS Nursing prerequisite courses in the fall or winter term prior to the submission of the nursing application in the spring semester. - Students must have completed all developmental courses (see prerequisites below), place in ENGL 1010 based on CCC assessments tests, and must be eligible to take MATH 1150 or higher by assessment tests. - Students must successfully complete courses in biology either in high school (with a grade of 75% or its letter grade equivalent or higher) or in college (with a grade of C or higher) within the past 5 years. - Students must successfully complete courses in chemistry either in high school (with a grade of 75% or its letter grade equivalent or higher) or in college (with a grade of C or higher).